larshoeft/dfg-proposal/README.md

   argumentation needs to be strengthened in the future.”
 (Fu & Zhan, 2025)
-- “It is proved that online argumentation activities have an upper-middle positive effect on students’ “Learn to Argue” (Hedges’ g = 0.603, P = 0.000) and “Argue to Learn” (Hedges’ g = 0.596, P = 0.000) abilities.
+- “It is proved that online argumentation activities have an upper-middle positive effect on students’”Learn to Argue” (Hedges’ g = 0.603, P = 0.000) and “Argue to Learn” (Hedges’ g = 0.596, P = 0.000) abilities.
 Finally, the results of moderator analysis showed that the natural science issues have the greatest effect.
 Compared with higher education, online scientific argumentation is of greater value in K-12 classroom.”
 (Zhou, 2024)
 - “Those who read congruent texts showed greater knowledge gains and were more likely to think causally than those in the incongruent group.”
 (Danielson et al., 2023)